wustlcse237sp20/project-myfrienddragon/README.md

 --Upon reaching the game over state, the dragon will disappear for a moment before rendering the game over menu.

+--If you try to feed your dragon a piece of food without having any, the animation may take a few seconds to restart.
+It's no good to taunt your dragon.

 ### Invaders How To Play ###